Tokyo Itinerary: How to Spend 4 PERFECT Days in Tokyo (2023)

 - LOCATION OF ENTRANCE: Google Maps

-Start your 4-day Tokyo itinerary at Tokyo’s most popular shrine, the Meiji Shrine, in Harajuku.
+Start day 2 of your 4-day Tokyo itinerary at Tokyo’s most popular shrine, the Meiji Shrine, in Harajuku.

 Over 3 million people visit the shrine during the first few days of the New Year.
 To make the most of your visit, make sure to perform all the Shinto rituals.
 You can read about how to perform the rituals in my Meiji Shrine guide.